 - 62. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
 Landscape/Hardscape - b.
 Streetlights - c.
-Drainage Basins / Storm Drain Facilities

-Prior to the issuance of any permits for construction.

-- 63. Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex to Community Facilities District No. 2010-1 prior to the issuance of any permits for construction. - 64.
-The Applicant/Developer shall annex the property into PTAX2 and pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex the property prior to the issuance of any permits for construction. - 65.A Parcel Merger shall be filed prior to the issuance of any permits for construction of the project. - 66.
-If imported or exported soil material is necessary to balance the grading on the site, a separate grading plan and haul permit approval is necessary before transport of the material. - 67.
-Applicant/Developer shall submit the following items for approval from the Engineering Department:
+Drainage Basins / Storm Drain Facilities - d.
+Prior to the issuance of a certificate of occupancy. - 63.
+Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 and the City fee for processing the request, prior to the issuance of an occupancy permit. - 64.
+The Applicant/Developer shall pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex to PTAX2 and the City fee for processing the request, prior to the issuance of an occupancy permit. - 65.
+Applicant/Developer shall submit the following items for approval from the Engineering Department: - a.
+Grading Plans with the street address for the lot and/or building foot prints - b.
+Street Plans for Palomar Lane - c.
+Street Lighting Plans - d.
+Composite Utility Plans

+(Sewer and Water Plans - submit to Mission Springs Water District)

+66. If the Applicant/Developer requests a Temporary Certificate of Occupancy before all the improvements are completed the

+Applicant/Developer shall submit the following items for approval with the submittal of the Improvement Agreement for the project;

 - a.
-Grading Plans with the street address for each lot and/or building foot prints

-- b.
-Storm Drain / Drainage Plans

-- c.
-Street Improvement Plans

-- d.
-Street Lighting Plans

-- e.
-Composite Utility Plans (Sewer and Water Plans - submit to Mission Springs Water District)

-- 68. If the Applicant/Developer requests a Temporary Certificate of Occupancy before all the improvements are completed the Applicant/Developer shall submit the following items for approval with the submittal of the Improvement Agreement for the project;

-- a.
-Soils Report

-- b.
-Title Report

-- c.
-Preliminary Grading Plan

-- d.
-Hydrology Report

-- e.
-Preliminary traffic impact report

-- f.
-Utility master plan

-- g.
-Street Plans

-- h.
-Engineer's Estimate of the incomplete improvements

-- 69. Dedicate by separate instrument sufficient right of way for Little Morongo Road to 55 feet of an ultimate 110-foot major arterial and 30 feet of right of way for San Gorgonio Road.

-- 70. Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department.

-- 71. A soil compaction report shall be prepared and submitted to the City Building Department for approval prior to issuance of any building permits.

-- 72. There shall be no encroachment into public rights of way for construction trailers, equipment, trash bins, portable toilets, or materials; all of which shall be kept on-site.
-Construction access to the site shall be by an approved driveway, entry, or curb cut; no asphalt ramps or curb jumping is permitted.

-- 73. At no time shall any adjacent streets for the project be allowed to be used for construction staging, storage or other such construction related activities.
+Soils Report - b.
+Title Report - c.
+Preliminary Grading Plan - d.
+Hydrology Report - e.
+Utility master plan - f.
+Engineer's Estimate of the incomplete improvements - 67.
+Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department. - 68.
+If imported or exported soil material is necessary to balance the grading on the site, a separate grading plan and haul permit approval is necessary before transport of the material. - 69.
+A soil compaction report shall be prepared and submitted to the City Building Department for approval prior to issuance of any building permits. - 70.
+There shall be no encroachment into public rights of way for construction trailers, equipment, trash bins, portable toilets, or materials; all of which shall be kept on-site.
+Construction access to the site shall be by an approved driveway, entry, or curb cut; no asphalt ramps or curb jumping is permitted. - 71.
+At no time shall any adjacent streets for the project be allowed to be used for construction staging, storage or other such construction related activities.
 Access by heavy equipment shall be limited to the minimum number of trips essential to completing the construction.
-Any damage to the existing public roadways, sidewalks or other infrastructure shall be repaired or replaced by the Applicant's contractor at his own expense, as directed by the Public Works Director.
+Any damage to the existing public roadways, sidewalks or other infrastructure shall be repaired or replaced by the Applicant's contractor at his own expense, as directed by the Public Works Director. - 72.
+Applicant/Developer shall submit an owner-and contractor-signed PM10 Dust Control Implementation Plan in accordance with the standards and codes of the City and the South Coast Air Quality Management District (SCAQMD).
+Plans shall be submitted for review and approval by the Public Works Department prior to the issuance of any grading and/or applicable building permits. - 73.
+The on-site driveways and parking areas shall be improved with asphalt or concrete paving, permeable pavers, and appurtenances as shown generally on the approved site plan. - 74.
+All on-site paving, curbs and gutters, sidewalks, ramps and other site